 - Allowing for formal and informal conversations and networking between students and alumni

-The following is a list of the employer site hosts from the 2015 New York Connection trip.
+The following is a list of the employer site hosts.
 Each track has a different focus, but all majors interested in broadening their industry knowledge are welcome to register with the track of their choice regardless of major.
 When registering, please register for only ONE track.
-Registration opens on LionHire March 2016 on a first come, first served basis.
-We will email students letting them know ahead of time which employer sites you can choose from,
+Registration opens on LionHire March 14th, 2016 at noon on a first come, first served basis.
+We will email students letting them know ahead of time which employer sites you can choose from.

 - The Cutting Room

 Buses will leave for New York at 6:30 am and will leave New York by 8:00pm to return to Boston.

 Costs for this trip: $50 (NONREFUNDABLE).
 Payment must be submitted upon registration by credit card.

 **Registration is first come, first served so please be aware of the date and time of registration!